-Server <release number=""> > Configuration Tools > Configuration Manager.</release> At SQL Native Client , choose client protocols and ensure the selected protocol is in the enabled state.
+Server or database setting How to verify or modify the setting Server <release number=""> > Configuration Tools > Configuration Manager.</release> At SQL Native Client , choose client protocols and ensure the selected protocol is in the enabled state.
 Supported Shared memory, TCP/IP ,and Named Pipes for both the server and client Recommended Only TCP/IP for both the server and client View or change server configuration options To allow the viewing of all options, run EXEC sp_configure 'show advanced options', 1 reconfigure with override.
 To view the current values, run EXEC sp_configure. • To change a setting, run EXEC sp_configure ' <option>', <value>.</value></option> Some options take effect only after you run reconfigure with override , while others require restarting the Microsoft SQL Server service.
 For more details, see Microsoft SQL Server documentation.
-Check whether the user who is going to create OMi databases has CREATE DATABASE permissions Log in to the Microsoft SQL Server Management Studio with the login you want to check, and run the following: USE master IF PERMISSIONS() & 1 = 1 PRINT 'User has CREATE DATABASE permissions' ELSE PRINT 'User does not have CREATE DATABASE permissions' Check whether the OMi database user has enough permissions in the database Log in to the Microsoft SQL Server Management Studio with the user name you want to check.
-Change the context of the database to the required database.
+Check whether the user who is going to create OMi databases has CREATE DATABASE permissions Log in to the Microsoft SQL Server Management Studio with the login you want to check, and run the following: USE master IF PERMISSIONS() & 1 = 1 PRINT 'User has CREATE DATABASE permissions' ELSE PRINT 'User does not have CREATE DATABASE permissions' Check whether the OMi database user has enough Log in to the Microsoft SQL Server Management Studio with the user name you want to check. permissions in the database Change the context of the database to the required database.
 Open a new query and do the following in each database: select case when IS_MEMBER ('db_owner')=1 or IS_SRVROLEMEMBER ('sysadmin')=1 or (IS_MEMBER ('db_ddladmin') = 1 and IS_MEMBER ('db_datareader')=1 and IS_MEMBER ('db_datawriter')=1 and IS_MEMBER ('db_denydatareader')=0 and IS_MEMBER ('db_denydatawriter')=0) then 'User has enough permissions'